-Contract terms: The contracts will be based on the BEIS pre-commercial procurement contract.
-The terms and conditions for the contract are provided in Appendix 5 of this ITT.
+Contract terms and conditions: As with Phase 1, for Phase 2, the contracts will be based on the BEIS pre-commercial procurement contract.
+The terms and conditions for the Phase 2 contract is provided in Appendix 7 of this ITT/ Guidance notes.
 These terms and conditions are final and non-negotiable.
-For this contract, clause 18.7 of the terms and conditions stipulates that liability is limited to £4m or twice contract value whichever is greater.
+For this contract (Phase 2), clause 18.7 of the terms and conditions stipulates that except in relation to death or personal injury as referred to in Condition 18(1), and subject to Conditions 18(5) and 31(16) the amount of liability under this clause shall be limited to £4m or twice the contract value, whichever is greater.

-All applicants should review the clauses 27 and 28 of the terms and conditions which contain important provisions relating to arising intellectual property and its exploitation.
+All applicants should review the clauses 27 and 28 of the terms and conditions which contain important provisions relating to arising intellectual property and its exploitation where 'commercial exploitation' is defined as any activity carried out with the aim of progressing the technology towards commercial deployment.